aerobatic/website/content/blog/2017-03-14-deploying-jekyll-site-bitbucket-pipelines.md

 ---
 ~~~

-To make the build as steps as streamlined as possible, there's a ready-made docker image [aerobatic/jekyll](https://hub.docker.com/r/aerobatic/jekyll/) that already has hugo, [aerobatic-cli](/docs/cli/), and other supporting software all ready to go.
+To make the build as steps as streamlined as possible, there's a ready-made docker image [aerobatic/jekyll](https://hub.docker.com/r/aerobatic/jekyll/) that already has Ruby, Bundler, Jekyll, [aerobatic-cli](/docs/cli/), and other supporting software for building native plugin gems all ready to go.

 The `https://!!baseurl!!` is a special value that Aerobatic will substitute on the fly with the current website URL.
 This makes it so the same deployed version can be safely pushed to a different deploy stage and all absolute URLs will auto-correct themselves.